lolilo/VisuaLisPy/readme.md

 Known bugs --
+Backend
 ~ (n - 1) must have spaces, else reads as '-1'.
 Must edit tokenizing rules and ~ establish precedence for subtraction over negative numbers.
 ~ if-then-else statement must end with semicolon (shouldn't be necessary)

+Frontend
+~

 To do --
+Backend
+~ parse lists, loops. id followed by square brackets (indexing) will have higher precedence than list data type Database
+~ migrate database to PostgreSQL
+~ ability for user to save code into database and share via generated link

+Frontend
 ~ drop-down menus for examples
-~ ability for user to save code into database and share via generated link ~ parse lists, loops. id followed by square brackets (indexing) will have higher precedence than list data type

 add-ons --
 compile to C
+visualize environment